Are you required to file to LOTR?

 - If the transferee is a reporting body, whether the reporting body is a relevant corporation, a trustee of a relevant trust or a partner of a relevant partnership.

-A transferee that is a reporting body must also complete and file a A report that is filed with a transparency declaration on an application to register an interest in land, if the transferee is a reporting body. transparency report setting out information about the reporting body and its A trustee of a relevant trust; a corporate interest holder of a relevant corporation; or a partner of a relevant partnership. interest holders .
-Different information is required depending if the reporting body is a relevant corporation, partnership or trust.
+A transferee that is a reporting body must also complete and file a A report that is filed with a transparency declaration on an application to register an interest in land, if the transferee is a reporting body. transparency report setting out information about the reporting body and its A beneficial owner of a relevant trust, a corporate interest holder of a relevant corporation, or a partnership interest holder of a relevant partnership. interest holders .
+Different information is required depending if the reporting body is a relevant corporation, relevant partnership or relevant trust.

-Existing reporting bodies with an interest in land will need to file an initial transparency report.
+Existing reporting bodies with an interest in land will need to file an initial transparency report by November 30, 2021.
 Each time the interest holders change, the reporting body must file an updated report.

 The Land Owner Transparency Register (LOTR) transparency declarations and transparency reports are filed at the same time as an application is made to register an interest in land with the Land Title Office.
-However, they do not form part of the records of the Land Title Office and instead are stored within LOTR.
+However, they do not form part of the records of the Land Title Office and instead are maintained in LOTR by the administrator in accordance with rules established in LOTA.
 Transparency declarations and transparency reports will generally be submitted to LOTR by legal professionals on behalf of their clients.
 When to Consult a Legal Professional

 Exclusions From LOTR